- Career Highlights

 - Member of the Ron Gill Quintet and Sextet

-- Performances with David "Fathead" Newman, Larry Goldings, Lou Donaldson, Dr. Lonnie Smith, Bill Pierce, John LaPorta
+- Performances with David "Fathead" Newman, Larry Goldings, Lou Donaldson, Dr. Lonnie Smith, Bill Pierce, and John LaPorta

 - Recordings include Concerto Internacional de Jazz (Whaling City Sound Records), Encounterpoint (Whaling City Sound Records), Hustle Up (Tightly Knit Records), Green Street (A Records), Portraits and Landscapes (Jardis Records), Conversation Pieces (Jardis Records), Interplay (Azica Records), and Ron Gill Sings the Songs of Billy Strayhorn (WGBH Records)